 - While the oven is preheating, use a fork to poke several small holes in the surface of the ribs, like you would to cook a potato.

-- In a small bowl, combine the garlic powder, cumin, chili powder, and Montreal seasoning.
+- In a small bowl, combine the ⅓ cup light brown sugar, 1 teaspoon garlic powder, 1 teaspoon cumin, 1 teaspoon chili powder, and 1 Tablespoon Montreal seasoning.

 - Massage the spice rub into the meaty side of the ribs, making sure it is completely covered.